LizGoro90/db-tour/tutorials/sql-builder/01/README.md

 err := q.All(&book)
 ```

-The `Selector` interface also provides an special `Iterator` method that you
+The `Selector` interface also features a special `Iterator` method to create
-can use to create an iterator and query over results one by one:
+an iterator and go through results one by one:

 ```go
 iter := q.Iterator()